 Items Stored Elsewhere

 Many renters insurance policies cover all of your property, even if it isn’t located in your apartment.
 This can include items stolen from your car or damaged while in storage.

 If a blackout leads to spoiled food in your refrigerator, you may be able to ask for reimbursement under the “short circuit damage” category of your insurance.

 What Renters Insurance Does Not Cover

 Renters insurance does not cover all occurrences of stolen or damaged property.
 It will not pay for loss due to natural disasters, and those living in flood zones or near fault lines will likely need to purchase separate flood or earthquake insurance.

 Most policies will also not cover damage from bugs, rodents, or other pests; antiques, vintage heirlooms, premium appliances, and other high-value items; damages from terrorism or nuclear war; and damage done to your car, even if a covered item is stolen from it.
 Your own renters insurance policy will also not cover your roommate’s property.
 They will need to either purchase their own policy or take out a joint policy with you to protect their property.

 Contact A Professional Personal Insurance Agency

-The JMG Insurance Agency represents more than 140 carriers, making it easy to find an affordable match that provides you with the coverage you need to ensure that your property is protected.
-In addition to its renters insurance offerings, JMG Insurance Agency Agents can connect you with personal, business, automobile, life and health, and business insurance for a range of industries, making it a convenient one-stop-shop for your insurance needs.
+JMG Insurance Corp represents more than 140 carriers, making it easy to find an affordable match that provides you with the coverage you need to ensure that your property is protected.
+In addition to its renters insurance offerings, JMG Insurance Corp Agents can connect you with personal, business, automobile, life and health, and business insurance for a range of industries, making it a convenient one-stop-shop for your insurance needs.